 - Develop position descriptions that accurately reflect position functions, and are consistent for the same position from one location to another.

-- Develop job specifications that contain academic, experience, and skill requirements that do not constitute inadvertent discrimination.
+- Develop position descriptions that contain education, experience, and skill requirements that do not constitute inadvertent discrimination.
 Develop specifications that are free from bias with regard to age, race, color, religion, national origin, disability or veteran status.

-- Approved position specifications will be made available to all members of management involved in the recruiting, screening, selection, and promotion process.
+- Approved position descriptions will be made available to all members of management involved in the recruiting, screening, selection, and promotion process.
 Copies may also be made available to recruiting sources.

 - University Personnel will continue to use only minimum qualifications that include job-related criteria.

-- University Personnel will continue to place job opportunity announcements on the SJSU Internal and External Careers portals.
+- University Personnel will continue to place job opportunity announcements on the University Careers portal, powered by PageUp.

 - All employees are actively encouraged to participate in facilities and University-sponsored social and recreational activities.

 - San José State University will continue to use our formal employee evaluation program.
-The performance appraisal is used for annual reviews for all employees.
+The performance evaluation/review is used for annual reviews for all employees.

-- The Tuition Fee Waiver Program allows eligible employees to attend California State University (CSU) courses at reduced rates.
+- The Tuition Fee Waiver Program allows eligible staff and faculty employees, including Teaching Associates, to attend California State University (CSU) courses at reduced rates.
 The program is designed to assist employees in improving current job skills or in preparing for a new career.
-Courses are taken for credit, and employees can take either two courses or six units, depending on their job classification.
+Courses are taken for credit, and employees can take either two courses or six units (whichever is greater) per semester, depending on their job classification.